 How to use vinegar to clean every room in your home?
 Vinegar is a cheap cleaning agent that gets rid of dirt, bacteria, and mildew.
 It is ideal for use in the kitchen, bathroom, laundry room, living room, dining room, and floors.
 It can also be used for general cleaning.
 The following are some of how vinegar can be used for cleaning various rooms in your home.

-Diluted vinegar can be used to clean various parts of the bathroom, including the tub, sink drain, shower head, and toilet.
+Diluted vinegar can clean various parts of the bathroom, including the tub, sink drain, shower head, and toilet.
 To use it to clean the toilet, pour one cup of vinegar into the bathroom, and allow it to stay overnight.
 If there is a tough stain, empty the water from the toilet first.
-The next morning, sprinkle borax or baking soda into the bath and scrub thoroughly.
+The following day, sprinkle borax or baking soda into the bath and scrub thoroughly.
 Flush the bathroom to get a sparkling clean bowl.
 Vinegar can also be used to remove bad odor and tough urine stains around your toilet.

 Half a cup of vinegar poured around a closed drain can get rid of stain buildup.
 Using boiled vinegar to wipe down shower walls and doors every five to eight minutes for a half an hour can get rid of tough stains.
 After wiping the walls and doors, dampen a sponge in the vinegar and sprinkle it with baking soda.
 Scrub the walls and doors thoroughly before rinsing.
 This is an excellent regimen for getting rid of soap scum, water spots, and mold.